tildeclub/site/wiki/source/code-of-conduct.md

 ## 8. scope

-we expect all tilde.club members to abide by this code of conduct while:
+we expect all Tilde.club members to abide by this code of conduct while:

 * engaging with other members
-* publishing content on tilde.club
+* publishing content on Tilde.club

 ## 9. contact info

-tilde.club admins:
+Tilde.club admins:

 you can also send a mail to [root@tilde.club](mailto:root@tilde.club) to make sure we all get it.